 “A great listener can empathize with prospects to learn more about their needs and main points,” says Dr. Croner.
 “They then use that knowledge to sell more effectively.”

-When your salespeople know how to stay orderly, keep track of every task, and avoid mistakes, they have more time to spend on high gain selling activities.
-Every moment spent retracing their steps because they are not organized are lost opportunities and lost revenue.
+When your salespeople know how to stay orderly, keep track of every task, and avoid mistakes, they have more time to spend on high-gain selling activities.
+Every moment spent retracing their steps because they are not organized is a lost opportunity and lost revenue.
 “A sales career means juggling many different tasks,” says Dr. Croner.
 “The most successful salespeople have mastered and incorporated organizational structures into their daily routines.”

 There are far more potential obstacles in sales than you could ever create training for.
 Do not focus on finding new salespeople who can memorize every single thing they may need to do in their jobs.
 Instead, search for those who can problem solve on the spot.
 The kind of salespeople you most need to hire will be energized by this part of their work, rather than frustrated by the think-on-their-feet effort it requires.

-“When you know which traits and skills to look for in the hiring process, and which ones to focus on as you coach new employees, you can make huge strides toward creating a high performing sales team,” says Dr. Croner.
-“This should be top priority as you prepare your company to move full force into the recovering economy.”
+“When you know which traits and skills to look for in the hiring process, and which ones to focus on as you coach new employees, you can make huge strides toward creating a high-performing sales team,” says Dr. Croner.
+“This should be a top priority as you prepare your company to move full force into the recovering economy.”

 © YFS Magazine.
 All Rights Reserved.
 Copying prohibited.
 All material is protected by U.S. and international copyright laws.
 Unauthorized reproduction or distribution of this material is prohibited.
 Sharing of this material under Attribution-NonCommercial-NoDerivatives 4.0 International terms, listed here, is permitted.